canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

 Both the Requirer and the Provider need to adhere to criteria to be considered compatible with the interface.

-Passing sensitive information goes via Juju secrets.
+Sensitive information is transmitted through Juju secrets rather than directly through the relation data bag(s).
 Corresponding pieces of information are grouped together in a single secret.

 ### Provider